 A stroke, a car accident, dementia, Alzheimer’s disease, or another serious illness or injury could make it difficult or impossible to make decisions about your health and finances at any age.
-The odds increase as you age, however: mild cognitive impairment affects 10 to 15 percent of adults 65 and older, and people with these symptoms are more likely to develop Alzheimer’s or dementia.1
+The odds increase as you age, however: mild cognitive impairment affects roughly 16 percent of adults 65 and older, and people with these symptoms are more likely to develop Alzheimer’s or dementia.1

 Planning for these possibilities now, no matter how healthy you are, may allow you to retain some control over what would happen to you in such a situation and alleviate the burden of requiring family members to make life-altering decisions for you without knowing your wishes.

-Without documents that legally provide for your financial and medical wishes to be carried out, courts may have to decide who will become your legal guardian to make such decisions, especially in cases where your relatives disagree on your treatment or there is no next of kin.
+Without custodial and end-of-life planning documents that legally provide for your financial and medical wishes to be carried out, courts may have to decide who will become your legal guardian to make such decisions, especially in cases where your relatives disagree on your treatment or there is no next of kin.
 A lack of formal estate planning could delay your care.
+(Related: 6 estate planning mistakes)

 Furthermore, all the hard work you have done for years to prepare financially for your later decades could be undone if you lose control over your finances and have not appointed someone trustworthy to manage them.
 Planning ahead will help to preserve your family’s financial security, which is especially important if a spouse, children, or other loved ones rely on your income and savings.